aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 ## Notification fatigue

 TODO: A client may be able to cause repeated notifications to any user given their user ID.
-Mitigations?
+Mitigations - throttling

 # IANA Considerations